hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 The network will determine the appropriate Ethereum public address `evmAddress` per transaction based on the following logic

 1. If no override `virtual_address_override` is provided
-    1. if a non null `defaultEvmAddress` exists it is provided to the EVM
+    1. If a non null `defaultEvmAddress` exists it is provided to the EVM
-    2. If no `defaultEvmAddress` is present the `long-zero` address is provided to the EVM
+    2. If no `defaultEvmAddress` is present the Hedera address is provided to the EVM
 2. If an override `virtual_address_override` is provided
-    1. the `account.virtualAddresses` is verified for `evmAddress` presence
+    1. the `account.virtual_addresses` is verified for `evmAddress` presence
-        1. if verified, transaction processing continues
+        1. If verified, transaction processing continues
-        2.  if not present the transaction fails
+        2. If not present the transaction fails
     2. The `evmAddress` → `accountId` is verified for an entry
-        1. if verified, transaction processing continues
+        1. If verified, transaction processing continues
-        2. if not present the transaction fails
+        2. If not present the transaction fails

 ### Alias to Virtual Account Migration

 To dissociate the alias concept from EVM public addresses and to reduce the overhead on users the network should perform a state migration for accounts and contracts

-### Accounts
+#### Accounts

 1. An `evmAddress` → `accountId` map is created to resolve future virtual address references
 2. Traverse all accounts
 3. If `account.key` is not a simple ECDSA key (`evmAddress`) skip
 4. If a simple `ECDSA` key based accounts
-    1. Calculate the 20 byte `evmAddress` public address value
+    1. Calculate the 20-byte `evmAddress` public address value
 5. Check if `evmAddress` → `accountId` map contains an entry.
 If present skip
 6. Perform `CryptoUpdate` with `virtual_address_update.add.evm_address = account.alias` and `virtual_address_update.add.is_default = true`
 7. Add `evmAddress` to `evmAddress` → `accountId` map